 As such, they are used by your body in different ways.

-- Complex carbohydrates (aka starches)- such as potatoes, whole grain pasta, brown rice, whole grain bread, legumes.
+- Complex carbohydrates (aka starches)- such as potatoes, whole grain pasta, brown rice, whole grain bread, and legumes.

 Both carbs serve to provide your body with energy.
 And both also facilitate the glycogen repletion process.